 Finland by car -brochure includes the most important facts for you to keep in mind while driving in Finland.
-The A4-sized double-sided brochure includes the most important facts to keep in mind while driving in Finland.
-It is available in 8 languages (Finnish, English, Russian, Spanish, Italian, French, Japanese and Chinese).
+Targeted primarily to tourists, the brochure is available in eight languages (Finnish, English, Russian, Spanish, Italian, French, Japanese and Chinese).

 Brochure is primarily targeted to tourists who like to drive a car in Finland.
 The content of the brochure is explained in English on this page.
 You can find printable PDF-documents in above mentioned languages at the bottom of the page.

-The brochure is published by Liikenneturva (Finnish road safety council) and The Finnish Motor Insurers’ Centre (LVK).
+The brochure is published by Finnish Road Safety Council (Liikenneturva) and The Finnish Motor Insurers’ Centre (LVK).

 - Always wear a seat belt, even in the back seat.
 Everyone travelling by car must wear a seat belt.